bridelacruz/cis1051finalproject/preposal.md

 ## If you plan to collaborate with one or two classmates, what are their names?

-I will be working on my own
+I will not be collaborating with anyone in the class

 ## Do you have any questions of your own?